Call: 912.464.2691

 Is there a size difference?

 Testosterone does make the male Bengal larger in muscle mass than the female.
 Since Bengals do have a larger muscular build than other breeds, this size difference between the sexes is more notable in Bengals.
-However, fixed males don't retain the same muscle mass from Testosterone as unfixed males so the size difference between the sexes are not as great.
-Even males that have been used for breeding, once fixed, will loose a portion of their muscular build and become more comparable to fixed males.
-So here are how the weight compares:

 Summer Knuday